exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/rz-black-hole.md

 Implementing the black hole at the right time is essential for $\rho/\tau$ growth since it fixes $z'$ as well.
 However, the continuity of the publication duration does not have the same nature of the discreteness of the solution for $z = 0$, which may **lead to suboptimal $z'$ if the hypothesis is strictly followed.**

 In response of this, there are also data from [Discord](https://discord.gg/S9UheTC) about $z = 0$ with particularly higher $z'$ as a list.
 One can consider **selectively setting t with $z = 0$ and high $z'$ as the time of implementing black hole** instead of the theoretical values obtained from the hypothesis.
-From the graphs above, it can be observed that **selecting a time for implementing black hole that slightly deviates from the hypothesized time minimally affect the cumulative $\frac{\rho}{\delta}$** obtained at the end of the publication.
+From the graphs above, it can be observed that **selecting a time for implementing black hole that slightly deviates from the hypothesized time minimally affect the cumulative $\rho/\delta$** obtained at the end of the publication.

 #### Proposing a Possible New Idle Route for Completion of RZ CT